georgeg0/PheGWAS/README.md

 List of the GWAS summary stats files as dataframe’s are passed to this function, the GWAS summary stats file is to be of this format.

-If no gene to rsid is not available.
+If gene to rsid is not available.
 Gene will be mapped internally with the BioMart Module
 ```
 CHR        BP       rsid <pvalue of the phenotype>
 ```